 Multi Zone Realty, Inc. can walk you through closing - (818)784-7002

-Clearing the final hurdles like receiving funds, signing forms, obtaining the documents for loans and liens, and making sure you get a clean title to the home before your purchase gets finalized are all parts of closing in which an escrow holder is useful.
+Clearing the final hurdles like obtaining funds, completing forms, securing the documents for loans and liens, and assuring you get a spotless title to the home before your purchase gets finalized are all parts of closing in which an escrow holder is useful.

 • Requests for payment for various services to be paid out of escrow funds